burakbayramli/kod/nomadicterrain/README.md

 https://drive.google.com/open?id=12IouBuu18k1SYmxsseBluhQAHVFrtHsP

-Trails
+## Trails

 You can use shared trails from others.
 Such data is shared on wikiloc.com, sign-up and download, and drop the gpx files under `trails` directory (defined above) and simply visit `/trail/<file.gpx>` which will plot the trail.

-Elevation
+## Elevation

+It is expensive to get and store elevation data granular enough to be useful on the phone.
 We can create elevation / topographic models from sampled elevation data taken from Google Elevation API.

 First create the main table `create_elev_table` which will be created in file defined in parameter `elevdb``.
 We take and store 40k sample elevation data points per degree block, e.g. lat/lon 31-32 and 40-41 would be one degree block.
 0.001 degrees correspond to 100 meters.

 Once table is created, run `insert_gps_int_rows` to insert 40k sample *coordinates* (they are the same for every block), with empty